Malaysia | How to Do Business in Asia – Connection Economy

 The interesting thing about making connections is that it is oftentimes a crapshoot.
 People can waste your time, others have nothing to offer, and its difficult to come across as genuine when you are busy playing a game of social Darwinism.

 The best thing you can do is meet as many people as you can, come with no expectations, and see what you can offer to them, first.
 I’m constantly trying to help my network create new bonds, forge new business, and create new value.
 This is particularly difficult as a foreigner in a new land, but sometimes you can have an instant bond with ex-pats in these type of places.

 Pay To Play

 In all parts of the world, there are certain connections that are exceptionally valuable, who need to be paid for their time.
 If someone can offer you specialized advice, they should be paid for on an hourly basis.
-Particularly if the longer term reprucssions of that advice is worth much more, there should never be an issue.
+Particularly if the longer term repercussions of that advice is worth much more, there should never be an issue.
 You should simultaneously feel like you are paying a lot, but are also getting a bargain.
 The right connectors often have exceptionally strong networks and can refer you onwards to receive specific servicing for your exact needs.

 In what Seth Godin, describes as the connections economy, WHO you know is more important than ever.
-A colleague I look up to, Derek Sivers would agree: even though the acceleration of technology is making things like money, healthcare and information free flowing and borderless – who you know around the world is of tremendous value.
+A colleague I look up to, Derek Sivers would agree: even though the acceleration of technology is making things like money, healthcare and information free-flowing and borderless – who you know around the world is of tremendous value.
 Who you know within a country is very important for establishing a flag, particularly a profitable business.

-I think that we haven’t seen the end of the connections economy, we are barely at the brink.
+I think that we haven’t seen the end of the connections economy, we are barely on the brink.
 Although the internet has changed the world forever, we are just getting started.
 Now is an exciting time to be alive.